Chrishell Stause May Have Earned Some Serious $$$ From Her First Marriage

 "Hearst Magazines and Yahoo may earn commission or revenue on some items through these links."

-Chrishell Stause, 41, is so much more than what you see on Selling Sunset.
-She even describes herself as a multi-hyphenate on Instagram: actor, author, realtor, host, even a goof.
-Plus, while reality television is her main game right now—she's been in the entertainment biz for so much longer.
+After seven seasons, Chrishell Stause has become a total vet in the real estate game, and she's no stranger to closing deals on some of the most stunning properties in Los Angeles.
+But the 42-year-old realtor is so much more than what fans see on the show.
+She describes herself as a multi-hyphenate on Instagram: actor, author, realtor, host, even a goof.
+And while reality television is her main game right now, she's been in the entertainment biz for much longer.
 In fact, she's been in front of the camera since 2005.

 She probably earns a lot from Selling Sunset.

-The cast for Selling Sunset has never revealed their actual earnings from the show, but a significant amount of Chrishell's current income comes from there.
+The Selling Sunset cast has never revealed their actual earnings from the show, but a significant amount of Chrishell's current income comes from there.

-Reality television stars on a much smaller scale—think contestants from The Bachelor or 90 Day Fiancéearn around $1000 per week while filming, per US Weekly.
-Regular series stars such as women on RHONY earn a salary of around $60,000 for their first year, per US Weekly.
-Chrishell likely earns at least a little more from her appearances on Selling Sunset—considering she's been on the show since season 1, and its massive success on Netflix.
+Reality television stars on a much smaller scale—think contestants from Love Is Blind or 90 Day Fiancéearn around $1000 per week while filming, per US Weekly.
+Regular series stars such as the women on Real Housewives Of New York earn a salary of around $60,000 for their first year, per US Weekly.
+Chrishell likely earns at least a little more from her appearances on Selling Sunset—considering she's been on the show since season 1, and it's a massive success on Netflix.

 Chrishell's commissions are super high.

 Since her main gig is technically selling ultra-expensive houses, Chrishell's commissions can get really high.
-Agents at the Oppenheim Group can earn around 75 percent of the total commission on a sale (while the other 25 percent goes to the broker).
+As Jason revealed in the season 7 finale, agents at the Oppenheim Group earn 80 percent of the total commission on a sale (while the other 20 percent goes to the brokerage).
 However, the cast remains mum about specific earnings.

 Shop Now